Date

 Continue revaluating which have-to-haves you really care about and which ones you can do without.
 As activities and extracurriculars become available, consider which ones offer real value for your children before making a commitment.
 You might find that you and your kids are happy with the budget-friendly or free activities often available during the summer.
 Maintaining a healthy relationship with money requires some give-and-take.

-If you can, try to save as much as possible.
-If there is one thing many people learned from the pandemic financial crisis: emergency savings are an essential part of avoiding debt.
+If you can, try to save as much as possible before your trip.
+Emergency savings are an essential part of avoiding debt.
 If you can, continue building savings and avoid making any large non-essential purchases.
-Try practicing the 24-hour rule.
-If you’re still interested in the desired item after sleeping on it, you’re less likely to splurge.

 2. Compromise and reallocate your funds